-Find out about the transport people used in the past and compare it with what we use today.
-Discover how cars, planes, bicycles and other vehicles have changed.
-For children following Book Bands, this book is suitable for children reading at band 8, purple.
+Find out about the life of Rosa from how she fought racism and was an activist in the civil rights movement to how she is remembered today.
+For children following Book Bands, it is suitable for children reading at band 9, gold.
 The Info Buzz series, for age 5+, helps children develop their knowledge and understanding of the world by covering a wide range of topics in a fun, colourful and interactive way.
 The books have a lively design, engaging text and photos, questions to get children thinking and talking and teaching notes.
 Each title is written in conjunction with a literacy consultant and features book band guidance and downloadable activity sheets online.

-Find out about how a day at the seaside has changed since Victorian times and what has stayed the same!
-Topics covered include how people travelled to the beach, the clothes they wore and the food they ate.
-For children following Book Bands, it is suitable for children reading at band 8, purple.
+Find out about the life of Martin Luther King Jr from how he fought racism and led the civil rights movement to his tragic death and how he is remembered now around the world.
+For children following Book Bands, it is suitable for children reading at band 9, gold.
 The Info Buzz series, for age 5+, helps children develop their knowledge and understanding of the world by covering a wide range of topics in a fun, colourful and interactive way.
 The books have a lively design, engaging text and photos, questions to get children thinking and talking and teaching notes.
 Each title is written in conjunction with a literacy consultant and features book band guidance and downloadable activity sheets online.

 A History of the Wheeler Family:Stellar Communications.
 Revised 2017 Bruce Buzz Wheeler